arangodb/docs-hugo/site/content/3.12/about-arangodb/features/community-edition.md

 - [**Multiple Environments**](../../operations/installation/_index.md#supported-platforms-and-architectures):
   Use ArangoDB as a [managed service](https://dashboard.arangodb.cloud/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic), in your own cloud, or on-premises.
-  Develop and test with ArangoDB on Linux, macOS, and Windows, and run it in production on Linux.
-ArangoDB is available for 64-bit ARM chips on macOS and Linux as well as for the x86-64 architecture.
+  Develop and test with ArangoDB on Linux, macOS, and Windows using the official Docker images, and run it in production on Linux.
+ArangoDB is available for 64-bit ARM chips on Linux as well as for the x86-64 architecture.

 ## Scalability & High Availability